 - Ionizing radiation exposure (especially in childhood)

-In order to properly evaluate a thyroid nodule and determine if it is cancerous, one or several tests may need to be done.
+To properly evaluate a thyroid nodule and determine if it is cancerous, one or several tests may need to be done.
+These include:

-Blood tests: Helps determine if the thyroid nodule is hyperfunctioning, or a “hot nodule.”
+Blood tests: Helps determine if the thyroid nodule is hyperfunctioning, or a "nodule."
 Blood tests measure levels of thyroid-stimulating hormone (TSH), triiodothyronine (T3), and thyroxine (T4).